BashCo/r-bitcoin/sticky.md

 #### Quick overview

-At it's core Bitcoin is a combination of the following;
+At its core Bitcoin is a combination of the following;

 * **Digital currency** (think electronic cash controlled only by you)